wolfeidau/wolfeidau_site/_posts/2014-03-02-configuring-a-simple-ipv6-network.md

 round-trip min/avg/max/std-dev = 33.553/33.870/34.186/0.316 ms
 {% endhighlight %}

 This is a part of my ongoing hardware hacking, for more details on how this started see [Adding an ICSP header to the ATmega256RFR2 ](http://wolfe.id.au/2013/12/22/adding-an-icsp-header-to-the-atmega256rfr2/).
-As a note both my [Atmel](atmel.com) board and the Mesh Thing use the ATmega256RFR2 chips.
+As a note both my [Atmel](atmel.com) board and the MeshThing use the ATmega256RFR2 chips.

 The next goal is to setup some name services, probably via MDNS, and test accessing the web site (yes on the 8 bit micro controller) from a mobile phone connected to the wireless network.